Biden sounds alarm at virtual summit about global democracy

 WASHINGTON — President Joe Biden on Thursday opened the first White House Summit for Democracy by sounding an alarm about a global slide for democratic institutions and called for world leaders to “lock arms” and demonstrate democracies can deliver.

-Biden called it a critical moment for fellow leaders to redouble efforts on bolstering democracies.
-In making the case for action, he noted his own battle to win passage of voting rights legislation at home and alluded to the United States’ own challenges to its democratic institutions and traditions.
+Biden called it a critical moment for fellow leaders to redouble their efforts to bolster democracies.
+In making the case for action, he noted his own battle to win passage of voting rights legislation at home and alluded to challenges to America’s democratic institutions and traditions.

 “This is an urgent matter,” Biden said in remarks to open the two-day virtual summit.
 “The data we’re seeing is largely pointing in the wrong direction.”

-The video gathering, something that Biden had called a priority for the first-year of his presidency, comes as he’s repeatedly made a case that the U.S. and like-minded allies need to show the world that democracies are a far better vehicle for societies than autocracies.
+The video gathering comes as Biden has repeatedly made a case that the U.S. and like-minded allies need to show the world that democracies are a far better vehicle for societies than autocracies.

-The premise is a central tenet of Biden’s foreign policy outlook — one that he vowed would be more outward looking than his predecessor Donald Trump’s “America First approach.
+That is a central tenet of Biden’s foreign policy outlook — one that he vowed would be more outward looking than his predecessor Donald Trump’s “America First” approach.
+Biden in his speech announced plans to launch an initiative that would spend up to $424 million for programming around the world that supports independent media, anti-corruption work and more.

-The summit was billed by the White House as an opportunity for leaders and experts from some 110 countries to collaborate on defending against authoritarianism, fighting corruption and promoting respect for human rights.
-But the gathering already has drawn backlash from the United States’ chief adversaries and other nations that were not invited to participate.
+But the gathering also drew backlash from the United States’ chief adversaries and other nations that were not invited to participate.

-Ahead of the summit, the ambassadors to the U.S. from China and Russia wrote a joint essay in the National Interest policy journal describing the Biden administration as exhibiting a “Cold-War mentality” that will “stoke up ideological confrontation and a rift in the world.”
+Ahead of the summit, the ambassadors to the U.S. from China and Russia wrote a joint essay describing the Biden administration as exhibiting a “Cold-War mentality” that will “stoke up ideological confrontation and a rift in the world.”
 The administration has also faced scrutiny over how it went about deciding which countries to invite.

-Biden told the virtual gathering this is a moment when a profound diminishment of freedoms is trending around the globe, calling it “the challenge of our time.”
+China and Russia were among those not receiving invitations.

+Other leaders took turns delivering their own remarks on the state of democracy — many prerecorded — often reflecting on the stress that rapidly evolving technology is having on their nations.
+They also bemoaned the increase of disinformation campaigns aimed at and undermining institutions and elections.

+“The democratic conversation is changing,” said Denmark’s Prime Minister Mette Frederiksen.
+“New technologies and large tech companies are increasingly setting the stage for the democratic dialogue, sometimes with more emphasis on reach than on freedom of speech.”

 The U.S. may be at its own pivot point.